-- Increased 'safety cues' to make children feel safe; smiling at them, 'meet and greet' at the classroom door, school gate and an open-door policy for informal discussions with parents/ carers. - Staff trained to be warm empathic, creative and curious, to ensure pupils do not feel threatened or defensive as they cannot learn when they feel like this and to shift children out of flight/fright/freeze positions. - Staff ensure that interactions with children are socially engaging and not socially defensive, to decrease likelihood of children relating defensively (flight/fright/freeze). - A whole school commitment to cease or reduce use of harsh voices, shouting, put downs, criticism and shaming. - Staff 'interactively repair' occasions when they themselves move into defensiveness. - Pedagogic interventions that help staff to get to know children better on an individual basis e.g. 'I wish my teacher knew'.
-(What matters to pupils, who matters to them, their dreams, hopes).

-- Vulnerable children have easy and daily access to at least one named (FT, HOY, HOP etc), emotionally available adult, and know when and where to find that adult.
-If the child does not wish to connect with the allocated adult, an alternative adult is available. - School staff adjust expectations around vulnerable children to correspond with their developmental capabilities and experience of traumatic stress.
+- Increased 'safety cues' to make children feel safe; smiling at them, 'meet and greet' at the classroom door, school gate and an open-door policy for informal discussions with parents/ carers. - Staff trained to be warm, empathic, creative and curious, to ensure pupils do not feel threatened or defensive.
+They cannot learn when they feel like this and struggle to shift out of flight/fright/freeze positions. - Staff ensure that interactions with children are socially engaging and not socially defensive, to decrease likelihood of children relating defensively (flight/fright/freeze). - A whole school commitment to cease or reduce use of harsh voices, shouting, put downs, criticism and shaming. - Staff 'interactively repair' occasions when they themselves move into defensiveness. - Pedagogic interventions that help staff to get to know children better on an individual basis e.g. 'I wish my teacher knew'.
+(What matters to pupils?
+Who matters to them?
+What are their dreams, hopes?) - Vulnerable children have access to at least one named (FT, HOY, HOP etc), emotionally available adult, and know when and where to find that adult.
+If the child does not wish to connect with the allocated adult, an alternative adult is available. - School staff adjust an differentiate expectations around vulnerable children to correspond with their developmental capabilities and experience of traumatic stress.
 This includes removing vulnerable and traumatised children in a kind and non-judgmental way from situations they are not managing well.
-Some pupils are considered to be 'working towards' a behavioural expectation, while the majority will be have no problem in achieving it. - As a school we are proud to respond to pupils' needs as individuals, within an overall framework which is fair. - Provision of a clear, confidential and non-shaming system of self-referral for children's help/talk time. - The nurturing of staff in such a way that they feel truly valued and emotionallyregulated and in so doing to support them to interact throughout the school day with positive social engagement rather than potential defensiveness.
+Some pupils are considered to be 'working towards' a behavioural expectation, while the majority will be having no problems in achieving it. - As a school we are proud to respond to pupils' needs as individuals, within an overall framework which is fair. - Provision of a clear, confidential and non-shaming system of self-referral for children's help/talk time. - The nurturing of staff in such a way that they feel truly valued and emotionally-regulated and in doing so to support them to interact throughout the school day with positive social engagement rather than potential defensiveness.